neuefische/wd-flipped-classroom-curriculum/sessions/github-and-markdown/README.md

 ## Process: Project / Assignment

-- [ ] Explain the process in general (Breakoutrooms / They can ask the cpoaches for help at any time / Where to find the project tasks / Tell them to help each other / Take a break when you need it in the next 1.5h / Keep and eye on Slack...)
+- [ ] Explain the process in general (Breakoutrooms / They can ask the coaches for help at any time / Where to find the project tasks / Tell them to help each other / Take a break when you need it in the next 1.5h / Keep and eye on Slack...)
 - [ ] Provide the [handout](handout.md) for the students
 - [ ] Open the handout and walk the students through the structure (summary on top and tasks on the bottom of the handout)
 - [ ] Divide the students in groups of 3-4